httpwg/http-extensions/draft-ietf-httpbis-variants.md

 ### Partial Coverage {#partial}

-Now, consider the previous example, but where only one of the Vary'd axes is listed in Variants:
+Now, consider the previous example, but where only one of the Vary'd axes (Content-Encoding) is listed in Variants:

 ~~~
 GET /bar HTTP/1.1